zain/django-orm-extensions/doc/source/postgresql/hstore.rst

 Limitations and notes
 ---------------------

-- Due to how Django implements its ORM, you will need to use the custom ``postgresql_psycopg2`` backend defined in this package, which naturally will prevent you from dropping in other django extensions which require a custom backend (unless you fork and combine).
-  Within my means, I will look to integrate into this package, interesting extensions.
-The proposals are always welcome.
 - PostgreSQL's implementation of hstore has no concept of type; it stores a mapping of string keys to string values.
 This library makes no attempt to coerce keys or values to strings.